You can't find the energy to work right now. You don't know how or when it happened, but all motivation has disappeared.

 Designer Rebecca Iriss agrees: "I have to be outdoors, climb to the top of a big fell, sit for a while and think.
 Remember why I’m here and what I’m doing.
 Remember what's outside of work.
 I’m lucky to live in the Lake District and have the Great Outdoors on my doorstep.
 The views are pretty helpful at helping me get my spark back!"

-A walk in the fresh air and sunshine will release those wonderful endorphins, which boost happiness, and studies have shown that moving your body can even alleviate symptoms of depression.
+A walk in the fresh air and sunshine will release those beautiful endorphins, which boost happiness, and studies have shown that moving your body can even alleviate symptoms of depression.
 What's more, physical activity outdoors and "exposure to nature" are known to have positive effects on your mental health.
 Take that creative block!

 Be inspired elsewhere

 "When your spark has gone out, ignite it with someone else’s," says Kirsten Murray, a freelance art director and designer based in Thailand.
-"Going to creative talks, and listening to someone else speak about their ideas and projects, helps me to feel fired up about my own work."
+"Going to creative talks, and listening to someone else speak about their ideas and projects, helps me to feel fired up about my work."

 "Read more books, watch more films, listen then more music, visit more galleries," advises Raoul Concord.
 "Nothing more likely to give you that creative spark than surrounding yourself with it."